Getting around Sal Island: taxi, tours or independent travel

 • transport included,

-• a quick general picture of the island.
+• and a fast introduction to the island.

-• the chance to stay longer where you like,
+• less room to stay longer where you enjoy being,

-• freedom to change plans on the spot.
+• and less flexibility to change direction on the spot.

-Moving independently doesn’t necessarily mean renting a car for the whole trip.
-Above all, it means making your own movement decisions.
+Moving independently does not always mean renting a car for the whole stay.
+More than anything, it means keeping control over your own movements.

-• you want to return to places you enjoy,
+• you want to return to places you like,

-• or you don’t want to depend on other people’s schedules.
+• or you simply do not want to depend on other people’s timetable.

-One of the most frequent mistakes is mixing transport systems without thinking about the trip as a whole.
-For example:
+One of the most common transport mistakes on Sal is mixing systems without thinking about the trip as a whole.

 • using taxis for everything over many days,

-• booking too many tours in a row,
+• booking too many tours in a short stay,

 Final recommendation

-After looking at all three options, the conclusion is simple: there’s no single correct way to get around Sal, but there are ways that fit your trip better than others.
+After looking at all three options, the conclusion is fairly simple: there is no single correct way to move around Sal, but there are ways that fit your trip much better than others.

-If your stay is short, you’re based in Santa Maria and you don’t plan to move constantly, taxis work well and keep things simple.
+If your stay is short, you are based in Santa Maria and you do not plan to move around constantly, taxis usually work well and keep things easy.

-If you have limited time and want a quick overview of the island, one or two well-chosen tours can make sense.
+If time is limited and you want a quick general picture of the island, one or two well-chosen tours can make a lot of sense.

-If you’re staying longer, enjoy improvising and don’t want to depend on fixed schedules, moving independently becomes much more appealing.
+If you are staying longer, like flexibility and do not want to depend on fixed schedules, independent movement becomes far more attractive.

-Combine options depending on the day, your time and what you want to do.
+Do not choose one system for the whole trip just because it sounds simpler.
+On Sal, it usually works better to combine options depending on the day, your time and what you actually want to do.

 Search & have fun